-BOT Technologies and Virtual Assistants: Catboats: Introduction to a Chabot, Architecture of a Chabot.NLPin the c Zoud, NL Interface, how to Build a Chabot, Transformative user experience of catboats, Designing elements of a Chabot, Best practices for Chabot development.
+BOT Technologies: Chatbots: Introduction to a Chatbot, Architecture of a Chatbot.
+NLP in the cloud, NL Interface, how to Build a Chatbot, Transformative user experience of chatbots, Designing elements of a chatbot, Best practices for chatbot development.
 NLP components.
-NLP wrapper to catboats.
-Audiobots and Musicbots.
+NLP wrapper to chatbots.
+Audio bots and Music bots.